Lowest Mortgage Rate in Canada. Starting from 2.49%

 How much time should you allow for your renewal process?

-But if you suddenly find your mortgage renewal date is close at hand, don't panic!
-Contact us and we'll do everything possible to help expedite your process.
-Don't accept your renewal offer just because you think there's not enough time.
+Have you suddenly realized your mortgage renewal date is close at hand?
+Don't panic!
+Contact an expert True North broker, and we'll do everything possible to help expedite your process.
+Don't just auto-accept your renewal offer, thinking there's not enough time.

 How far in advance can you renew your mortgage?

-If you haven't yet received your renewal offer (it may be sitting in your online account), contact your lender for the statement.
-It will help you assess where you stand, and what a better deal might look like.
+If you haven't received your renewal offer yet (it may be sitting in your online account), contact your lender for the statement.

 Is it better to renew your mortgage right away or wait?

-Ultimately, deciding whether to renew at the start of your 4-month renewal period or wait depends on your personal financial goals and risk tolerance.
+Ultimately, deciding whether to renew at the start of your 4-month renewal period or wait a little longer depends on your personal financial goals and risk tolerance.

 Can a bank refuse to renew a mortgage in Canada?